Grittie/PAD-7/docs/index.md

 Here you can view all documentation of all user stories.\
-The documentation includes a description of the user story, the modules used,\
-plantUML drawing, a class diagram and explanation of the code (java class).\
+The documentation includes a description of the user story, the modules used, plantUML drawing, a class diagram and explanation of the code (java class).

+There is documentation that falls out of this realm but it is stated when it does (configuration, esp32 and python code).

 ## Sprint 1: User stories
 - [Idle](../docs/javaClasses/Idle.md) - assigned to **Toine Donker** - issue **#33**
 - [PointingToMonitor](../docs/javaClasses/PointingToMonitor.md) - assigned to **Kamal Kouidar** - issue **#34**
 - [MovementTalking](../docs/javaClasses/MovementTalking.md) - assigned to **Sem Wester** - issue **#22**
+- [Facial Recognition](../docs/javaClasses/facialRecognition.md) - assigned to **Lars Grit** - issue **#26**

 ## Sprint 2: User stories